 From when our alarm clock first goes off in the morning all the way until bedtime again, what we do (or don’t do!) for our brains affects how quickly we learn — or how easily we forget!

 By exercising these methods to improve comprehension skills and by avoiding anything that can negatively affect cognitive abilities, our focus and problem solving skills will be significantly enhanced.
 Use our six secrets to boost your brain power, and then reap the benefits!

 Ready to apply your brain power to your next challenge?

 Here are a few solutions we offer at MEK Review for ambitious students!

 - Free Test Events: Join our monthly test events!
-Explore our popular evaluation test for students in grades 3-7, or discover your baseline scores by taking a free SAT, ACT and/or SAT Subject test!
+Discover your baseline scores by taking a free SAT/ACT test!

 - Expert Courses: Whether your focus is test prep or school success, we have something for everyone!
 Find the right program for your child here.